-Gomphrena is a summer plant, so the best time to grow it is the summer season.
+Gomphrena is a summer plant, so the best time to grow it is in the summer season.
 The soil temperature should be around 25 degree Celsius for germinating gomphrena seeds.
 In general, you should sow the seeds in early spring or just after the last frost for early blooming.

 Commercially it is recommended to start germination one or two weeks before the last frost and it should be done in a controlled indoor environment.
-If you have a greenhouse then you can even grow gomphrena in winter season also.
+If you have a greenhouse then you can even grow gomphrena in the winter season also.

 Preparing Soil for Gomphrena

 The quality and texture of the soil are very important to grow any plant.
 Though gomphrena is a hardy and drought-resistant plant, you should prepare quality soil for growing it.

 The best soil for gomphrena is always clean and dry garden soil.
 The soil should be well-drained, the drainage is very important in the case of gomphrena.
 If you are growing globe amaranth in a pot or container then you should prepare a potting mix with good drainage capacity.
 You can also follow my soil mix for gomphrena globose.